 Highlights from the show include Rhea Storr’s film, A Protest, A Celebration, A Mixed Message, which considers cultural representation, masquerade and the performance of black bodies.
 It is concerned with the ability of 16mm film to speak about black and mixed-race identities, using moments of tension where images break down or are resistive.

 Stephanie Potter Corwin’s Murmurations #23 is a photographic series that considers how social media is influencing behaviour.
-Using a bespoke algorithmic process, the project compiles over 10,000 selfies taken in front of the Paul Smith boutique in Los Angeles.
+Using a bespoke algorithmic process, the project compiles over 10,000 selfies taken in front of the Paul Smith boutique in Los Angles.
 The images begin to blend and blur, like flocking patterns in nature.

 Switzerland-based artist practice Fragmentin is at the intersection between art and engineering.
 Displuvium is a research project that examines the controversial practice of “cloud seeding” – the act of commanding and controlling nature.
 The installation takes the form of a metal base filled with water.
 On the surface, visitors can observe artificially created rainfall.

 Exhibiting artists: Andreas Lutz (Germany); Andres Orozco (USA); Barnaby Francis (UK); Chris Yuan (UK); Christiane Zschommler (UK); Christopher Stott (Canada); Erik Deerly (USA); Fragmentin (Switzerland); Emmy Yoneda (UK); Geoff Titley (UK); Kenichi Shikata (Japan); Laura Besançon (UK); Natalia Garcia Clark (Mexico); Oliver Canessa (Gibraltar); Patty Carroll (USA); Pernille Spence & Zoë Irvine (UK), Rhea Storr (UK); Stephanie Potter Corwin (USA).